paulg1212/Sylvie-The-Robot/blender/stable/README.md

 Unfortunately, in order to make more detailed video tutorials, I would have to create another copy of Sylvie's head... which will simply not be practical unless I somehow get appropriate funding for it.

 That said, I will try to leave as much written information on here as possible.
 But just be aware that you are a pioneer and be ready to make mistakes along the way.
+If you do make a mistake, don't throw away your silicone, unless it is uncured and/or gel-like.
+Keep your cast as a tool for practicing hair punching... or cut it into pieces and use it as a recycled filler for future projects that require block molds?
+Whatever you do, it's expensive stuff.
+Don't waste it!

 When you finish casting your silicone head, you will have to slice the eyes open and perform delicate 'mouth surgery' on the lips.
 Try to incorporate a delicate 'M' shape to the lip, as no human lip is perfectly straight.
 Use a reference image for assistance.
 Then paint over it with a thick layer of EcoFlex 00-10.
 Do this after you've finished your full-face paint job.